-Gail Heig brings her knowledge of design and horticulture to good use at Bowens, transforming empty spaces into eye appealing areas.
+Gail Heig brings her knowledge of design and horticulture to good use at Bowens, transforming empty spaces into beautiful spaces that accenuate the wildness of the surrounding forest.
 With years of experience, her success with plants is a favorite subject with the gardening customers.
 Always there to make you feel like part of the family, she is one of the key persons to go to for questions.
 Her resort nickname is “Ask Gail”.

 For the rest of the story, view video "Who We Are".
 We hope you like it!
 If you do, please share it with your friends.

 After living in Minneapolis, Chicago and most recently in Boulder, CO, life has brought me and my fiancé, Ashley, back to Bowen Lodge for the season.
 The four years we spent in Boulder were remarkable, where I was the editor of Snowboard Magazine and Ashley was a content manager at the prestigious advertising agency, Crispin Porter + Bogusky.
 Despite what we had built in Colorado, we both knew that we were ready to make a change so we went all in and chose to transition, abruptly, back to Minnesota.
 We could not be more thrilled with the decision.